Last Updated on July 25, 2022 by Rei Garnet

-The best chance for your rabbits and cats to get along is to get them at the same time as babies so they would grow up together.
+The best chance for your rabbits and cats to get along is to get them at the same time as babies so they will grow up together.

 Neutering them would lessen their instinct to be territorial and aggressive.

-Fair warning to everyone reading this, while it’s certainly possible for cats and rabbits to get along, you should still never leave them unsupervised.
+Fair warning to everyone reading this: while it’s certainly possible for cats and rabbits to get along, you should still never leave them unsupervised.

 Your cats could turn on your rabbit in an instant if their instinct to hunt suddenly kicks in.